Basketball Drills - Man-to-Man Defense Breakdown DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 This 2-on-2 drill features a defender in helpside, sprinting out of helpside and closing out on his/her man on the wing, on the skip pass.
 We teach the defender to close-out on the top, or inside, shoulder of the offensive player, with the outside foot back, in order to force baseline.
 See the diagrams below.
 The ball is skipped passed back and forth while the defenders work on correct helpside positioning and closing-out.

 Defenders must be taught to rotate as soon as the pass is made, while the ball is in the air.
 Rotate offense to defense after several passes back and forth.
 For purposes of the drill, offensive players should catch the ball in triple-threat and hold it for a 2-3 second count before skipping it back.

-Become a Premium Member or get the Deluxe CD or downloads to get the complete article with all 15 drills.
+Become a Premium Member or get the Deluxe USB or downloads to get the complete article with all 15 drills.
 The complete article also includes these drills:

 - Wing Skip-Pass, Deny Cutter Drill

 - Defending Back-Screen Drill

 - Defending Down-Screen Drill

 Also see: 1-on-1 Defensive Drills from Coach Joao Costa, Defensive Shell Drills and Defensive Close-Out Drills.

 "Contest and Interchange" Drill: